 Dennis C. Rose

-Dennis began employment as an Associate with the law firm of Anderson Cox & Ennis in Wilmington, North Carolina, where he worked for insurance companies.
-He defended persons and companies being sued.
-In 1993, he moved back to Nags Head.
-Dennis began his general practice by handling various types of criminal and civil cases.
-He continued to develop his trial practice by defending various clients charged with serious felonies, including Capital Murder.
+Dennis began his legal career as a defense attorney with the law firm of Anderson Cox and Ennis in Wilmington, North Carolina, where he worked for insurance companies defending accident claims.
+In 1993, Dennis moved back to the Outer Banks, and he began his general practice of law by handling various types of criminal and civil cases throughout North Carolina.
+He continued to develop his trial practice by defending various clients who had been charged with serious felonies, including rape and capital murder.

-As the years went by, Dennis continued to develop a civil litigation practice by helping clients resolve contract disputes, employment matters and assisting those persons seriously injured on their job or injured because of someone else’s conduct.
-In 1995, he and his partner and long-time family friend, Peebles Harrison, began the law firm of Rose & Harrison.
-In 2000, James R. Gilreath, Jr., joined Dennis and Peebles.
+As the years went by, Dennis continued to develop a civil trial practice by helping his clients resolve contract disputes, employment matters, construction disputes and assisting those persons seriously injured on their job or in other accidents.
+In 1995, he and his law partner and long-time family friend, Peebles Harrison, began the law firm of Rose & Harrison.
+In 2000, attorney James R Gilreath, Jr., joined Dennis and Peebles.
+In 2019, attorney David B Powers joined the firm.

 Dennis has served as past Secretary, Vice-President, and President of the First Judicial District Bar.
-He is a member of Mt.
-Olivet Methodist Church and is currently on the Board of Directors for the Beach Food Pantry.
+Dennis is a member of Mt.
+Olivet Methodist Church and previously served as a member of the Board of Directors for the Beach Food Pantry.
 Dennis enjoys hunting, baseball and spending time with his young daughters.

 M. Peebles Harrison

 Peebles was raised on a tobacco farm in Dinwiddie County, Virginia.
 He attended Hampden-Sydney College where he studied history and economics.
 He graduated summa cum laude in 1989.
 After Hampden-Sydney, he attended The Washington and Lee University School of Law where he graduated in 1992.
-After graduation, Peebles worked as an associate in the employment and labor section at William Mullen Christian and Dobbins, a law firm in Richmond, Virginia.
-In 1995, he and his new bride moved to the Outer Banks, where he joined up with Dennis Rose, an old family friend from Dinwiddie.
-Peebles and his wife Avery reside in Duck and have three children.
+After graduation, Peebles worked as an associate attorney in the employment and labor law section at William Mullen Christian and Dobbins, a law firm in Richmond, Virginia.
+In 1995, he and his new bride moved to the Outer Banks, where he joined up with Dennis Rose, an old family friend from Dinwiddie to practice law.
+Peebles and his wife, Avery, reside in Duck and have three children.

 Peebles currently is the Chairman of the Board of Trustees at Hampden-Sydney College.
 He previously served as Senior Warden of the Vestry for St. Andrew’s By-The-Sea Episcopal Church; Chair, Board of Directors, Outer Banks Family YMCA; and Past-President of the Dare County Jaycees, where he was recognized with the Charles Hawkins Award as one of the top ten chapter Presidents in North Carolina.
 He has also served as a Director, Outer Banks Chamber of Commerce; Member, Outer Banks Hospital Development Council; and Member, Law Council, The Washington and Lee School of Law.